 Los Angeles Contemporary Archive is an artist-run archive and non-circulating library in which contemporary creative processes are recorded and preserved.
 Our goal is the study and dissemination of materials documenting contemporary art production.
-Challenging established concepts of the archive and art space, LACA sustains a unique experimental environment for critical inquiry, artistic research, and public dialogue.
-LACA is a registered nonprofit organization.
+Our aim is to shift narratives that have been misrepresented or left out of "memory institutions".
+LACA works closely with artists who write their descriptive meta-data into the database, determining, and contextualizing their materials and knowledge in their own terms.

 Our mission is to offer a comprehensive view into artistic activity today.
 Unlike most traditional archives that document a selective past, our collection emphasizes the contemporary moment.
 In keeping with this, LACA only acquires materials produced around or after its founding in 2013.
 Our collection emphasizes art from Los Angeles, though is not limited to it as we acknowledge Los Angeles’ increasing engagement with artist networks internationally.

-The Archive houses and catalogues art-related objects, with a special focus on ephemeral materials that might otherwise fall between the cracks.
-It contains material by emerging or under-recognized artists as well as that of well-known Los Angeles based artists.
+The Archive houses and catalogues art-related objects, with a special focus on underexposed artistic modes of expression and ephemeral materials.
 The Archive includes studio and performance ephemera, artists’ writings, audio-visual recordings, digital media files and institutional archives of artist-run spaces.

 Our Library includes local and international limited edition artist books that are important to the Los Angeles and global contemporary art landscapes.